coder3101/testcaser/README.md

 }
 ```

 It generates a testcaser binary for the problem given below.
-Everytime you execute this binary it will generate a test case valid random file.
+Everytime you execute this binary it will generate a random-valued test case file.

 >> **Input Format**
 >>